rosen-bridge/selection/.changeset/lazy-hornets-judge.md

 ---
-'@rosen-bridge/abstract-box-selection': major
+'@rosen-bridge/abstract-box-selection': minor
-'@rosen-bridge/ergo-box-selection': major
+'@rosen-bridge/ergo-box-selection': minor
-'@rosen-bridge/bitcoin-runes-utxo-selection': major
+'@rosen-bridge/bitcoin-runes-utxo-selection': minor
-'@rosen-bridge/bitcoin-utxo-selection': major
+'@rosen-bridge/bitcoin-utxo-selection': minor
-'@rosen-bridge/cardano-utxo-selection': major
+'@rosen-bridge/cardano-utxo-selection': minor
 ---

 Additional asset balance no longer contains the estimated fee and the object returns the fee as a separate property